IzarLab/PDAC_tropism/README.md

      - run cells in **i.ipynb**.
 It should create **output** directory inside **Fig_4** with necessary files for generating circos plot as well as, probably, the circos plot.
 If the script throws _FileNotFoundError_, then open a new Terminal session, redirect it to **output** and type in `circos` that should generate **circos.svg** inside **output** folder.
    - **_Hard way_**: follow their instructions on ContactTracing's GitHub page (https://github.com/LaughneyLab/ContactTracing_tutorial) and replace their jupyter notebook (tutorial.ipynb) and python script (python/contactTracing_library.py) with **j.ipynb** and **j.py** respectively.

-The following demo shows how to regenrate figure 1 as an example.<br><br>
+The following video demo shows how to regenrate figure 1 as an example.<br><br>

 [![Video Thumbnail](https://img.youtube.com/vi/zvmdHKROiBA/0.jpg)](https://www.youtube.com/watch?v=zvmdHKROiBA)